craigenator/pbmm-lz/foundations-documentation/Bootstrap.md

 1. Create a secret called `YAML_CONFIG_BUCKET` with the value saved above.

 ## Push Code to Repository
-Push the code for your clone of `foundations-live-infra` upstream to a branch and create a PR.
+Push the code for your clone of `gcp-foundations-live-infra` upstream to a branch and create a PR.
 After the push upstream the Github Workflows will be detected and will run PR and merge to main.